 Your first step in becoming a personal trainer is to get your certification (if you do not already have it).
 There are many certifications that will teach you how to properly offer training services as well as teach you important information about anatomy, nutrition, and the science behind exercise.

-Once you have your certification, get started by letting your friends and family know that you are a certified personal trainer and are looking to build your customer list.
+Once you are a certified personal trainer, get started by letting your friends and family know that you are a certified personal trainer and are looking to build your customer list.
 When you have your list ready and know your customer needs and requirements, you can start running your personal training business.